tokumeiAnonymous/doll-projects/README.md

 ### To run the jenkins container

-Replace the directory with your own desired directory
+Note: Make sure that your docker service is running \

-Note: Make sure that your docker service is running This is the initial command I was running
+This is the initial command I was running
 ```
 docker run --name doll-jenkins --detach -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins_home:/var/jenkins_home jenkins/jenkins